YiranWuu/CS304-SP20-WCSCDB/README.md

-WCSCDB
-Wellesley Computer Science Career DataBase is a centralized database of alumni profiles and interview tips for the Wellesley CS community.
+Wellesley Computer Science Career DataBase (WCSCDB) is a centralized database of alumni profiles and interview tips for the Wellesley CS community.